Locations:

 How to take PrEP

-Before you can start taking PrEP, your healthcare provider will have you take an HIV test.
-If you test negative, that means you likely don’t have HIV and can begin taking PrEP as a preventative medicine.
+Before you can begin PrEP, your healthcare provider will have you take an HIV test.
+If you test negative, that means you likely don’t have HIV and can begin taking PrEP as a preventive medicine.

 Advertisement